kumahq/kuma-website/docs/docs/1.2.3/documentation/dps-and-data-model.md

 </center>

 ::: tip
 **Many DPs!** The number of data plane proxies that we have running can quickly add up, since we have one replica of `kuma-dp` for every replica of every service.
 That's why it's important for the `kuma-dp` process to be lightweight and consume few resources, otherwise we would quickly run out of memory, especially on platforms like Kubernetes where multiple services are running on the same underlying host machine.
-And that's one of the reasons Kumea leverages Envoy for this task.
+And that's one of the reasons Kuma leverages Envoy for this task.
 :::

 When we start a new data plane proxy in Kuma, **two things** have to happen: